Sarileru Neekevvaru: India

 The Times of India critic Neeshita Nyayapati, rated the film 3/5 stars and stated, "Sarileru Neekevvaru definitely has its moments but Anil Ravipudi’s bloated narrative that tries too hard."
 On performances, Nyayapati noted that Babu did a "good job of playing a man who will serve the country, crack jokes and protect," while also appreciating Vijayashanthi's role.
 She felt that DSP's music was "okay" and action by Ram-Lakshman was "engaging", but Ratnavelu's cinematography was "unfortunately overshadowed by subpar VFX shots.".
 Jeevi of Idlebrain rated the film 3/5 stars, praising Mahesh Babu's entertaining performance and charisma despite the weak storyline.
 The highlights include Mahesh Babu, entertainment, and commercial elements, but the second half is slow and goes off track.

 First post editor Hemanth Kumar rated the film 3.25/5 stars and stated: "Mahesh Babu hits it out of the park in Anil Ravipudi's fine blend of heroism and comedy."
 In a review for The Indian Express, Manoj Kumar rated the film 3.5/5 stars and wrote "Mahesh Babu shines in mind bending popcorn fare."
-Sify gave the film 3/5 and called it a "A commercial action-entertainer."
+Sify gave the film 3/5 and called it "a commercial action-entertainer."
 Sangeetha Devi of The Hindu wrote "Mahesh Babu's film is a partly entertaining mixed bag."
 A reviewer of The Hans India rated the film 3/5 stars and wrote, "The movie will be like an eye feast for the audience who have been waiting to see Mahesh Babu in a complete entertaining role".
 Mirchi9 rated Overall, Sarileru Neekevvaru is an easy one-time watch for lovers of mass entertainers with action and comedy.
-If one likes the star but don’t like the ‘comedy’, it becomes a decent one-time at best.
+If one likes the star but don't like the ‘comedy’, it becomes a decent one-time at best.
 If one is looking for something more, they would be partly disappointed as content-wise there is nothing new.
 Telugu360 rated the movie with 3/5 and mentioned Sarileru Neekevvaru is an engaging commercial entertainer, and Mahesh Babu excelled in it.
 Director Anil Ravipudi presented Mahesh Babu in a never before mass avatar which will make fans go berserk for sure.
-First half is good, half way through the second half this movie loses its steam a bit, but the last song and easy climax bring the proceedings back on track.
+First half is good, halfway through the second half this movie loses its steam a bit, but the last song and easy climax bring the proceedings back on track.
 It is a family friendly movie with no vulgarity or violence just entertainment.